curbengh/urlhaus-filter/README.md

 </details>

-**Note:** Lite version is ~95% smaller by excluding offline urls.
+**Note:** Lite version is 99% smaller by excluding offline urls.
 The status of urls is determined by the upstream Abuse.ch.
 However, the test is not 100% accurate and some malicious urls that are otherwise accessible may be missed.
 If bandwidth (4 MB/day) is not a constraint, I recommend the regular version.

-*PS: While regular version contains roughly >145K filters, uBO can [easily handle](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) half a million filters.*
+Regular version contains >260K filters, do note that uBO can [easily handle](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) 500K filters.

+If you've installed the lite version but prefer to use the regular version, it's better to remove it beforehand.
+Having two versions at the same time won't cause any conflict issue, uBO can detect duplicate network filters and adjust accordingly, but it's a waste of your bandwidth.

 ## Domain-based